albahladeras/SalivaQTL/README.md

 Execute the qc_methylation_data.R script.

 ### CpGs QC:
+-Detection P-value < 0.01
+-Bead number 3 in at least 5% of samples per probe
+-All non-CpG probes are removed
+-SNP-related probes are removed: Zhou et al 2016 () and McCartney et al 2016 () -Multi-hit probes are removed: Nordlund et al 2013 () and McCartney et al 2016 ()
+-Probes located in chromosome X and Y are removed.

 ### Sample QC:
+-Samples with a fraction of failed probes higher tan 0.05 are removed

 ### Normalization methods:
   -Functional and Noob Normalization
   -BMIQ Normalization
 ### Batch correction:
   -Combat
 ### Outliers treatment:
   -Winsorization: pct = 0.005